DEADLINE EXTENDED: THE 2ND TALKING BACK FEMINIST MEDIA CONFERENCE: CALL FOR PROPOSALS

 Shameless is an independent Canadian voice for smart, strong, sassy young women and gender expansive youth, covering issues that matter since 2004!
 It’s a fresh alternative to typical teen magazines, packed with articles about arts, culture and current events, reflecting the neglected diversity of our readers’ interests and experiences.
 Grounded in principles of social justice and anti-oppression, Shameless aims to do more than just publish a magazine: we aim to inspire, inform, and advocate for young women and gender expansive youth.

-Shameless is thrilled to announce we will host the our second annual Talking Back Feminist Media Conference online in the spring (date TBD).
+Shameless is thrilled to announce we will host the our second annual Talking Back Feminist Media Conference online on March 13-14, 2021.
 This conference is funded by the Toronto Arts Council.

 The conference theme is Feminist Media as Social Justice.
 This will be a space to collaborate, co-create, imagine, celebrate, scheme and dream about the radical potential of feminist media as it relates to building a better, more just world.